odino/wasec/clickjacking/README.md

 ![](https://raw.githubusercontent.com/odino/wasec/master/clickjacking/cover.png)

-Run this example with nodejs, through `node index.js`.
+Follow the common [installation instructions](https://github.com/odino/wasec#installation).
+Then, run this example with nodejs, through `node index.js`.

 You can then visit: